Crowds of trick-or-treaters and pranksters raise the chance of accidents and property damage. Here's how to minimize the risk.

 Lapina / Shutterstock.com

 Keep your car in a well-lit, easily seen area.
 Vandals are almost twice as likely to damage cars on Oct.
-31 as on an average day, according to Highway Loss Data Institute.
-And the mischief generally starts the night before Halloween, Devin says.
+31 as on an average day, according to the Highway Loss Data Institute.
+And Devin notes the mischief generally starts the night before Halloween.

 8. Don’t turn off your lights